 - Where no unprotected penetrative oral, vaginal or anal sex is reported during this period, ask when the last time was that this took place.

-- Check the relationship of symptoms to LSI or to intercourse with a particular partner.
+- Check the relationship of symptoms to LSC or to intercourse with a particular partner.

 - Condom use - determine whether always, sometimes or never.